VShivamGitHub/Memory-Game/README.md

 4. **Randomized Card Layout**:
    - Each new game session shuffles the cards so that the pairs are placed randomly on the grid.

-5. **Responsive Design**:
-   - The game is designed to be fully responsive, providing an enjoyable experience on both desktop and mobile devices.

 ## Project Structure